 The program may delve into colour matching, texture and pattern reproduction, lettering, layout, distressing, specialty paint tools use, and custom tool creation.
 We will prioritize health and safety as well as skills for managing scenic art spaces, resources, and timelines.

-Work and learning will be well documented and participants will contribute to their portfolios.
-There is also often flexibility to focus on a practicum’s particular topics of interest outside of production based work.
+Learning and experience will be well documented and participants will contribute to their portfolios.
+There is also often flexibility to focus on your particular topics of interest outside of production-based work.

 Who should apply?